 A baitcasting reel is a fantastic addition to your fishing kit, especially for some more significant lure types.
 However, many fishermen are hesitant to utilize a baitcasting reel due to their penchant for forming “bird’s nests” or backlash.
 This common problem can be easily overcome with a little instruction and some time practicing.

-A baitcaster is used for precision control, so understanding these setting adjustments is key to proper use of the reel overall.
-Baitcasters are also generally better with larger diameter lines.
+A baitcaster is excellent for precision control, so understanding these setting adjustments is key to proper use of the reel overall.
+Baitcasters are also generally better with more extensive diameter lines.

 How a Baitcaster Reel Works and How a Bird’s Nest Forms

 A baitcaster uses a revolving spool to adjust the length of the line.
-When you cast a line, the spool revolves forward allowing the line to extend outward.
+When you cast a line, the reel spool revolves forward, allowing the line to extend outward.
 How fast you cast the line, and the lure, will determine the speed of the spool spin.

 If the spool continues to spin once the line hits the water, there will be too much excess line without tension; this often causes a terrible knot called a “bird’s nest” or backlash commonly.

 The Benefits of a Baitcaster